-The probate process is not one-size-fits-all, but rather, may occur in different ways depending upon the location, type, titling and fair market value of assets left behind.
+The probate process is not one-size-fits-all, but rather, may occur in different ways depending upon the location, type required, ownership & titling of assets and the overall fair market value of assets left behind in the estate.
 While there are more in-depth guides available which outline and de-mystify probate, it’s important to get an initial assessment of whether probate will be necessary, and if so, whether the estate may qualify for an accelerated probate before obtaining “letters” in order to avoid costly or timely mistakes later in the process.
 Be sure to check the way certain assets are titled in order to assess whether they fall into probate or should pass directly to known beneficiaries.

 16. Obtain letters & present will to the probate court (if there is one).

 In order to authorize transactions or direct action by institutions, agents or advisors holding access to assets of the estate, you’ll need to either obtain “letters testamentary” or “letters of administration” by visiting that old courthouse downtown.
 While visiting the courthouse can be an unfamiliar (or downright anxious) experience for some, keep in mind that the actual clerks and judges that work there are sensitive to your situation and trained to help.
 That said, because the clerk staff are not attorneys, keep in mind that they’re unable to provide any individualized guidance which could be misunderstood as legal advice.